-Top Fuel’s a full suspension XC ripper that’s fast on flow and loves getting down on techy trails.
+The Top Fuel is a full-suspension XC ripper that’s fast on flow and loves getting down on techy trails.

-Our entryway XC race bike delivers speed, efficiency, and quick handling on singletrack.
+Our entry-level XC race bike delivers speed, efficiency and quick handling on singletrack.

 Marlin’s made for all-terrain adventure, whether you’re exploring singletrack or the urban jungle.

 Trail mountain bikes

 A long-travel all-mountain bike built for racing rugged enduro lines and having a rippin’ good time in the rough.

 Snappy 27.5˝ wheels make this the rig for popping off jumps, railing corners and throwing the bike around.

 The ride-it-all MTB.
 It’s fast, capable and fun everywhere – no wonder it’s our most popular trail bike!